aruiz14/hamilton/README.md

+> [!IMPORTANT]
+> This fork is based on version 0.4.6 + a fix for the performance problem described in [this PR]([url](https://github.com/manicminer/hamilton/pull/271)).
+> It is a temporary measure until the Azure Active Directory provider in Rancher is migrated to use the official SDK from Microsoft.

 # Hamilton is a Go SDK for Microsoft Graph

 This is a working Go client for the [Microsoft Graph API][ms-graph-docs].
 It is actively maintained and has growing